Skip to main content

 Teaching

 Rosemary currently teaches a course on Gender Analysis in Health Research and Interventions at JHSPH and co-teaches a course on Foundations in Gender and Health.
-She also co-instructs the course Health Systems in Low- and Middle-Income Countries and teaches on the Research Methods in Health Systems course.
+She also co-instructs the course Health Systems in Low- and Middle-Income Countries.
 She leads the Gender and Health Certificate and JHSPH and is co-Director of the Gender and Health Summer Institute.

 Honors & Awards